 It may be because of your online activity: websites where you’ve registered or bought a service or product online.

 Many companies sell your personal information.
 A customer may provide his or her email address and even their phone number for all kinds of things they want access to on the web.
 The next thing they know, they’re getting spam texts.

 But it could be completely random.
 If you’ve got a cell phone, then you’re “eligible” for spam texts.

 If you don’t recognize the source of a text message, it’s safest just to go ahead and assume it’s a scam.
 Replying to suspicious texts can lead to a number of bad outcomes including:

-If you get a suspicious text message, here are some questions you can ask yourself:
+If you get a suspicious text message, here are some signs that it’s likely spam:

-- Does it ask you to give any personal information?
+- It asks you to give some personal information.

-- Does it claim that you have a fake invoice for a transaction you believe you didn’t authorize?
+- It claims that you have an “invoice” for a transaction that you know you didn’t authorize.

-- Does it claim that you have a package delivery when you haven’t ordered anything?
+- It claims that you have a package delivery when you haven’t ordered anything.

 See the website of the U.S. Federal Trade Commission (FTC) to learn about more ways that scammers target unsuspecting people via text.
 In the meantime, here’s a rule of thumb you should always remember:

 If you get a suspicious text but think it might be from a legitimate source, don’t reply to the text.
 Instead, contact the person or company using a phone number or website that you’ve confirmed is authentic.
 Never use the contact information in the text message.